 It was in the weeks after this episode, a low point in U.S. and U.N. fortunes, that MacArthur began to consider an invasion of Inchon (Inch’ŏn) to regain Seoul and thereby sap the communists’ morale.
 There was also a strategic advantage, MacArthur believed, to holding the capital and the nearby port city of Inchon.
 Whether he was right continues to be a topic of some controversy among historians.

-As planning got underway for the invasion of Inchon, code-named Operation Chromite, most of the fighting was happening elsewhere, in the southwestern corner of the Korean peninsula.
+As planning got underway for the invasion of Inchon, code-named Operation Chromite, most of the fighting was happening elsewhere, in the southeastern corner of the Korean peninsula.
 U.N. forces referred to this region as the “Pusan perimeter,” because its principal point of entry and most important strategic stronghold was the port city of Pusan.
 As of August 1950, the perimeter cut a somewhat rectangular shape of about 75 miles north to south and not quite as many east to west.
 U.N. forces fought to hold the area from within as NKPA troops assaulted it from without.

 When U.N. forces gained the tentative upper hand in in August, MacArthur began slowly to redistribute troops and supplies for the opening of a second front: the invasion of Inchon.